 Appealing an Academic Dismissal

-In order to re-establish eligibility for Financial Aid, a student must appeal the academic dismissal by requesting an Academic Review Board (ARB).
+A student must appeal an academic dismissal by requesting an Academic Review Board (ARB).
 The written appeal must state the mitigating circumstances that contributed to the academic determination or dismissal.
-The written appeal must be supported with appropriate documentation of the mitigating circumstances with explanation on how the circumstances have been remedied or changed.
+The written appeal may be supported with appropriate documentation of the mitigating circumstances with explanation on how the circumstances have been remedied or changed.
 Mitigating circumstances are events that are outside the students control and are unavoidable.

 Examples of events that may be considered a mitigating circumstance and which has negatively impacted academic progress include but are not limited to: death of an immediate family member, student illness requiring hospitalization, divorce proceedings, previously undocumented disability, work-related transfer or change in work schedule during the term, natural disaster, financial hardship such as foreclosure or eviction, and others.